necog-UAM/sBOSC.-Oscillation-Detection-Algorithm-/README.md

                     [episodes, episocc] = sBOSC_episodes(spatialpks, powspctm, cfg);
 ```

-We have recovered out simulated episode at the simulated source!
+We have recovered our simulated episode at the simulated source!

 ![image_5.png](README_media/image_5.png)